Protect Yourself When

 In most of the United States, mold inspectors must complete only a three-day certification course.
 Mold inspection isn’t rocket science but additional education and certifications can provide you with reassurance that you’re working with someone who is truly interested in protecting your health.

-Mold inspectors incur additional costs with each mold sample they take which can chip away at their profits.
+Apparently, mold inspectors incur additional costs with each mold sample they take which can chip away at their profits.
 While a thorough inspection for water intrusion and areas of elevated moisture is very important, taking an adequate number of mold samples is equally important.
 Mold hidden within wall cavities or within HVAC systems or ductwork is often discovered only through sampling.
 The more samples the inspector takes, the higher the chances of catching a hidden problem area.